aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/dataapi/index.md

 Before you create an AWS Lambda function, you need to configure an IAM execution role.
 This will contain the permissions you are granting the function to interact with AWS resources via the APIs.
 Open the <a href="https://console.aws.amazon.com/iam/home#/roles" target="_blank">Identity and Access Management (IAM) service console</a>.
 Choose **Roles** from the left hand side menu, if it isn't already selected, and click **Create role**.

+!!! warning "Console Experience Updates"
+    The IAM service team is in the process of updating the service console web interface to improve the experience.
+The console views you see when you go through the labs may differ than the examples below.
+Once the chnages are finalized, we will update the examples below to reflect the changes where appropriate.

 <span class="image">![IAM Roles](1-iam-dash.png?raw=true)</span>

 In the **Select type of trusted entity** section, choose **AWS service**.
 Next, in the **Choose the service that will use this role** section, choose **Lambda**, then click **Next: Permissions**.